-This is the 2019 omnibus agriculture and housing finance bill.
+This is the 2019 omnibus agriculture and housing finance bill for the House of Representatives.
 It would appropriate funding in state fiscal years 2020 and 2021 for the Minnesota Department of Agriculture (MDA), the Board of Animal Health, the Agricultural Utilization Research Institute, and the Minnesota Housing Finance Agency.
 It would also modify statutory provisions pertaining to fertilizer research, pesticides, industrial hemp, farmed Cervidae, and grain buying and storage.